 Why 140 mg/dl at ONE Hour is A Much Better Target than at TWO HoursThough the organizations cited above recommend that you keep your blood sugar at 140 mg/dl by 2 hours after eating, there is compelling strong evidence that the risk of heart attack starts to rise dramatically when 1 hour post-meal blood sugars rise over 140 mg/dl (7.7 mmol/L).
 You can review this data HERE.

 Since heart attack is the single most damaging diabetic complications, it makes sense to lower your blood sugar to the level that is more likely to avoid it.

 Most Doctors are Still Recommending Much Higher, Damaging Blood Sugar TargetsUnfortunately, family doctors don't keep up with what specialists recommend.
 Instead they follow the recommendations of The American Diabetes Association (ADA).
 The ADA continues to recommend a much higher, much less safe, blood sugar target--180 mg/dl (10 mmol/L) two hours after a meal.

 The ADA is heavily funded by drug manufacturers and junk food companies that sell starchy foods.
-Many people believe that the ADA drags its feet in updating their recommended blood sugar targets because these targets cannot be reached by people who eat a high carbohydrate diet made up of the starchy foods sold by their sponsors and then rely on the ADA's other big sponsors' drugs to bring down the resulting high blood sugars.
+Many people believe that the ADA drags its feet in updating their recommended blood sugar targets because these targets cannot be reached by people who eat a high carbohydrate diet full of the foods sold by their sponsors, not even if they use the expensive, patented products of the ADA's other big sponsors, the big drug companies.

 Whatever the explanation, the research makes it clear that the ADA's blood sugar targets are high enough to permit complications to develop.
 So if your doctor doesn't stress the importance of maintaining truly safe blood sugar levels, print out the AACE guidelines linked above and bring them with you to your appointment.
 If that doesn't help, find a new doctor.